willhowes/CV/README.md

 ## Transferable Skills from my previous career as a Licensed Conveyancer

 #### Communication
 Working as a client-facing property lawyer, I have proven myself to be an excellent and efficient communicator.

-- My working day would involve regularly being on the phone, emailing and meeting face-to-face with clients, estate agents and other parties.
-Having clear and effective communication, I was able to ensure making sure everyone that relevant parties were kept informed on the progress of a transaction and what the next steps would be.
-- Clients would be given feedback forms at the end of a transaction and my communication skills were often highly praised.
+I regularly communicated with clients, estate agents and other parties by phone, email and face-to-face meetings.
+Using clear and effective communication, I ensured that relevant parties were kept informed on the progress of a transaction and the next steps.
+When giving feedback at the end of a transaction, clients often praised my communication skills.
-- Colleagues who had referred to me long-standing clients, sometimes with very high expectations, would feedback to me how highly those clients thought of me.

 #### Problem Solving
-As a property lawyer, I would often come up against a range of technical and logistical challenges.
-I am adept at using logical reasoning to find solutions to a range of challenges.
+As a property lawyer, I would often come up against a range of technical and logistical problems.
+I often relied on my logical reasoning skills to find solutions to such challenges.

-- When dealing with a property transaction, roadblocks are often met which could jeopardise meeting a client's expectations.
-By tackling such issues head-on and assessing possible solutions, I would advise clients and other stakeholders succinctly so that as little time is wasted as possible.
-- Many of my clients have thanked me for being honest in my assessment of difficult situations and finding solutions to these.
+Property transactions often present roadblocks, which can jeopardise meeting a client's expectations.
+I tackled such issues head-on, assessed possible solutions, before advising clients and other stakeholders succinctly.
+Many of my clients have thanked me for my honest assessment of difficult situations and finding solutions.

 #### Team Work
 Throughout my life, both in work and outside of work I have been a team player.
 I am keen to help others and do what is best for the collective rather than just myself.